Port of Muskogee: Muskogee City-County Port Authority

 The governments of Muskogee County and the City of Muskogee, Oklahoma cooperated in the formation of the Muskogee City-County Port Authority, whose principal responsibility is to promote the construction of the inland port's facilities and to recruit cargo-handling, warehousing, and transportation industries to use them.
 One of its earliest achievements was to break ground for the $2.5 million Muskogee Industrial Park.
 The port opened for business on December 31, 1970, and the first commercial barge docked there on January 3, 1971.

 Facilities

 The port includes a concrete wharf that is 350 feet long and twenty mooring dolphins that line another 3000 feet of the waterfront.

+Tenants

+On January 22, 2025, ground was broken on the Stardust Power Inc. $1.2 billion lithium refinery near the Port.
+The initial production line will produce up to 25,000 metric tons of battery-grade lithium per year, with a projected second phase doubling that capacity.

 Port of Muskogee Railroad

 The Port of Muskogee Railroad (reporting mark: PMR) provides daily service over 5.5 miles of tracks to port industries for Class 1 interchange, cargo transfer and storage.
 Both the Union Pacific Railroad and BNSF Railway offer mainline service to the port.